pansift/p3/README.md

 # Uninstalling PanSift

 There are three options for uninstalling PanSift:
- 1. Click via the agent UI (which opens the terminal and runs the [Uninstall script](Scripts/uninstall.sh) interactively)
+ 1. Click to uninstall via the agent UI "*PS/Internals/Uninstall/Interactively*" (which opens the terminal and runs the [Uninstall script](Scripts/uninstall.sh))
- 2. Silently via the command line and requires a "-s" command line switch.
-This second silent approach is for remote administration and is usually used by Managed Service Providers (MSPs) to perform targeted/mass uninstalls.
+ 2. Silently uninstall via the command line, which requires a "-s" command line switch.
+This second silent approach is for remote administration and is usually used by Managed Service Providers (MSPs) to perform targeted/mass uninstalls via their MDM (Mobile Device Management) platform.
+It should be run with root privileges while the targeted user is logged in.
- 3. Package-based uninstall: using the new [PanSift Uninstaller](Pansift_Uninstaller.pkg) package, which you can click to run via the UI (or use the command line to activate once positioned/downloaded, which can also be used by Managed Service Providers (MSPs) to perform targeted/mass uninstalls).
+ 3. A package-based uninstall.
+This uses the new [PanSift Uninstaller](Pansift_Uninstaller.pkg) package (in testing).
+You can click to it run via the UI or use the command line to activate once positioned/downloaded.
+This can also be used by Managed Service Providers (MSPs) to perform targeted/mass uninstalls).
+More information below...

-## Manual Uninstall
+## 1. Manual Uninstall

 There's an "Uninstall" option in the Agent menu under "PS/Internals/Uninstall/Interactively" (which opens the terminal and goes from there, including asking you to record your configuration if required, or supplying your password).

 Alternatively, you can remove it from your "Login Items" and also delete from "Applications" + stop the Telegraf process (though this is what the [Uninstall script](Scripts/uninstall.sh) does).
 If the "Uninstall" option is not bringing up your Mac's "Terminal", just open a fresh "Terminal" and click "Uninstall" from the menu again.

-## Uninstall Script (Silent "-s")
+## 2. Uninstall Script (Silent "-s")

 Please use the "-s" silent command line option for unattended uninstalls when using [Uninstall script](Scripts/uninstall.sh) remotely.